vjaykrsna/gsconnect-mount-manager/README.md

 ./debug.sh
 ```

-This will create a `gsmm-debug.log` file in the current directory containing detailed information for troubleshooting.
+This will create a `gmm-debug.log` file in the current directory containing detailed information for troubleshooting.

 ---